neural-data-science/NESC_3505/Assignments/Assignment_1/Assignment_1.md

 Once you're logged in, you see a screen like the one below.

-**Assignment task:** *Click on "Account" in the top right corner of the CoCalc window.
+<p style="color:#0F4C81";><b>Assignment task 3:</b> Click on "Account" in the top right corner of the CoCalc window.
 This will open your account settings.
 Explore this a little.
 We encourage everyone to add an avatar picture.
-If you already use the Gravatar or Adorable services, you can link to these, or you can "Choose File" to upload a picture of your choosing.*
+If you already use the Gravatar or Adorable services, you can link to these, or you can "Choose File" to upload a picture of your choosing.</p>

 *You can also play around with other settings like Dark Mode.
 However, it's not advisable to change any settings you don't understand!*